jeromefroe/dotfiles/install.md

 mkdir -p ~/dev && cd ~/dev

 # Since I haven't installed the SSH key I used for Github yet I need to clone the repo via HTTPS.
-# We'll change this later once we have download our SSH key.
+# We'll change this later once we have downloaded our SSH key.
+Alternatively, if one has already
+# logged into Github then one can just use the SSH download from the start.
 https://github.com/jeromefroe/dotfiles.git

 cd dotfiles